 It's especially important to prioritize protein intake immediately after workouts, when muscles need the nutrients to repair.
 Bede recommends eating roughly 30 grams of protein as soon as possible after ending every run or workout.
 Turn to lean meats, Greek yogurt, milk, cheese, nuts, seeds and, if you still have trouble hitting your goals, that’s when protein shakes and powders come in handy.

 Bede is taking steps today to run into her golden years.

 For long-term running success, your type of fuel matters.
 "As a younger runner, you may think 'If the fire's hot enough, anything will burn,'" Bede says.
 "I never agreed with that, but I’d also like to think that I've cleaned up my diet through the years, running on cleaner fuel than I had in the past."

-She notes that, while filling up on whole, nutrient-rich foods is important no matter your age, our needs for certain nutrients, including calcium and vitamins D and B12, actually increase with age.
+She notes that, while filling up on whole, nutrient-rich foods is important no matter your age, our needs for certain nutrients, including protein, calcium, vitamins D and B12, actually increase with age.

-Those are nutrients that Samuelson gets plenty of, thanks to her whole-foods-first diet.
-After all, much of her diet comes straight from her garden.
+Those are nutrients that Samuelson gets plenty of, as much of her diet comes straight from her garden.
 Did you know that kale, chard and other dark, leafy greens are ripe with calcium?
 And that mushrooms pack vitamin D?
 Milk, yogurt and other whole dairy sources are great sources of both bone-building nutrients, while those lean meats and fish Samuelson loves are good sources of vitamin B12.